 \subsection{Wave or particle?}

-Back to the modern physics, the Nietzschean perspectivism may help us.
-With aid of Nietzsche, dichotomies are banned.
+Back to modern physics, Nietzschean perspectivism may help us.
+With the aid of Nietzsche, dichotomies are banned.
 For example, the wave-particle duality in quantum mechanics.
-What is the true reality on the matter in quantum mechanics realm?
+What is the true reality of matter in the quantum mechanics realm?
 Wave or particle?
-For the Nietzschean philosophy, both or neither!
-Both because wave and particle are working interpretations, scientific perspectives on the sensible world (and we shall see what is the meaning of \enquote{working interpretations}).
+For Nietzschean philosophy, both or neither!
+Both because wave and particle are working interpretations, scientific perspectives of the sensible world (and we shall see what the meaning of \enquote{working interpretations is}).
 Neither because these interpretations do not show facts or the thing-in-itself.
-That is, for Nietzsche, there is no any perfect correspondence between mind and \enquote{reality}.
+That is, for Nietzsche, there is no perfect correspondence between mind and \enquote{reality}.
 Because the \enquote{reality} such as we know, the \enquote{reality} given by concepts is not a thing-in-itself, it is a product of human interpretations.\footnote{It must be emphasized that Nietzsche was not a solipsism enthusiast.} Nietzsche rejects the naive realism.
 Moreover, the philosopher rejects the Platonic idealism and the possibility of existing mathematical entities.
-The latter rejection is indicated in a posthumous fragment: \enquote{The mathematics contains descriptions (definitions) and conclusions from definitions.
+We find this rejection in a posthumous fragment: \enquote{Mathematics contains descriptions (definitions) and conclusions from definitions.
 Its objects do not exist.
-The truth from its conclusions depends on the correctness of the logical thought} (PF 25 [307] of 1884).\footnote{This fragment was translated by me directly from the critical edition \cite{Colli-Montinari}.} The mathematics is grounded on the error, i.e., \enquote{the laws of numbers was made on the basis of the error, dominant even from the earliest times, that there are identical things} (HH I \S 19).
-Denying the identity,\footnote{\enquote{The predominant disposition, however, to treat the similar as identical -- an illogical disposition, for there is nothing identical as such -- is what first supplied all the foundations for logic} (GS \S 111).} such as Heraclitus, and the basis of the classical logic, Nietzsche indicates that even the mathematics is a human creation.
-Then it is clear to the Nietzschean philosophy that the debate on the reality of the wave function in quantum mechanics, for example, is \enquote{solved}.
+The truth from its conclusions depends on the correctness of the logical thought} (PF 25 [307] of 1884).\footnote{This fragment was translated by me directly from the critical edition \cite{Colli-Montinari}.} Mathematics is grounded on the error, i.e., \enquote{the invention of the laws of numbers was made on the basis of the error, dominant even from the earliest times, that there are identical things} (HH I \S 19).
+Denying the identity,\footnote{\enquote{The predominant disposition, however, to treat the similar as identical -- an illogical disposition, for there is nothing identical as such -- is what first supplied all the foundations for logic} (GS \S 111).} such as Heraclitus, and the basis of the classical logic, Nietzsche indicates that even mathematics is a human creation.
+Hence, Nietzschean philosophy \enquote{solves}, for example, the debate on the reality of the wave function in quantum mechanics.
 The wave function is only a tool to interpret (itself is an interpretation!).